Cat Skiing in Iceland

 Head south.
 Today you dive deep into the heart of the Troll Peninsula.
 The mountains here are slightly taller and sprinkled with pocket glaciers that keep the snow cold and fresh.
-No signs of civilization.
-Just show-me-how-its-done, untouched runs.
+You won’t see any signs of civilization, just untouched runs.

 - Warm ski hat, baseball hat